pascalbe-dev/ulauncher-repo-opener/README.md

 ## Features

+- supported editors: intellij, vscode
+- open your local git repositories quickly with your recently used editor
-- search your local git repositories and open them via your default editor (vscode, intellij supported right now)
+- open your local git repositories quickly with a shorthand for your preferred editor

 ## Requirements